ogallagher/Formal-iOS-Swift-Game/README.md

 - [x] Add bullet class, a subclass of RigidPolygon to be shot from turrets
 - [x] Add shrapnel class, which just ejects from a given point
 - [x] Add islands that slide with another dock island
-- [ ] Change movement to not move in relation to touched sliding ground (if ground slides, add island.velocity to player.velocity)
+- [x] Change movement to not move in relation to touched sliding ground (if ground slides, add island.velocity to player.location + cancel player.myGravity)
 - [x] Level: guillotine
 - [x] Level: boat
 - [x] Level: hatch
 - [x] Level: skyscraper
 - [x] Level: bridge
-- [ ] Level: train
+- [ ] Level: train = stay on the sliding platform
 - [ ] Level: shell (first level with gravity switches)
 - [x] Change bullets to circles (the rigid polygon collisions aren't worth the extra time to process, I think)
 - [x] Create new bullet class based upon point-line collision